Lloydminster Bobcats

-The Lloydminster Bobcats are a Canadian junior A ice hockey team in the Alberta Junior Hockey League (AJHL) based in Lloydminster.
+The Lloydminster Bobcats are a Canadian junior A ice hockey team in the Alberta Junior Hockey League (AJHL), based in Lloydminster.

 History

-The Bobcats were preceded by the Lloydminster Blazers from 1988 to 2005 and the Saskatchewan Junior Hockey League's Lloydminster Lancers from 1982 until 1988.
-The Bobcats hosted the 2016 Royal Bank Cup tournament for the Junior A national championship.
+The Bobcats were preceded by the Lloydminster Blazers, who played from 1988 to 2005, and the Saskatchewan Junior Hockey League's Lloydminster Lancers who competed from 1982 until 1988.

+The Bobcats hosted the 2016 Royal Bank Cup, the tournament for the Junior A national championship.

-In 2025, the Bobcats moved to a new home arena at the 2,500 seat Cenovus Energy Hub under a five-year lease agreement.
+In 2025, the team moved to a new home arena, the Cenovus Energy Hub, a 2,500-seat facility, under a five-year lease agreement.
 The arena, which opened in 2025, is owned by the City of Lloydminster.